US has hundreds of troops in Niger. Here's why

 The slain American soldiers -- Staff Sgts.
 Bryan Black, Dustin Wright and Jeremiah Johnson and Army Sgt.
 La David Johnson -- were part of a team advising and assisting Niger forces when they were attacked last year.
 Five Nigerien soldiers also died in the ambush.

-On Thursday, the Pentagon is expected to release the results of an investigation into the soldiers' deaths.
-Sen. Tim Kaine, D-Virginia, told CNN on Wednesday that "people will be held accountable" for unauthorized portions of the mission involving Americans soldiers in Niger.

-"I believe that the troops who were sadly killed in Niger in October of 2017 were engaged in a mission that they were not authorized by law to participate in and that they were not trained to participate in.
-And that is a significant reason that they tragically lost their lives," said Kaine, who sits on the Senate Armed Services and Foreign Relations committees.
+Before the Pentagon document's release, Sen. Tim Kaine, D-Virginia, had told CNN on Wednesday that he believes the troops "were engaged in a mission that they were not authorized by law to participate in and that they were not trained to participate in.
+And that is a significant reason that they tragically lost their lives."
+Kaine sits on the Senate Armed Services and Foreign Relations committees.

 The US works with allies in the region